AptarGroup (ATR) Bank of America 2026 Global Agriculture and Materials Conference summary

 Recognized as a global leader in drug and consumer product dosing, dispensing, and protection technologies, with a diversified portfolio spanning pharma, beauty, closures, and food markets.

-Consumer-facing businesses, including closures and beauty, have improved, with closures returning to target range and beauty resuming growth despite operational hiccups.
+Consumer-facing businesses have improved, with closures back in their target range and beauty resuming growth, benefiting from sustainability leadership.

 Maintains a robust innovation pipeline with over 7,000 active and pending patents, and invests approximately 3% of sales in R&D, primarily focused on pharma.